swissclubto/swissclubto.github.io/index.md

 ---
 layout: home
+title: Welcome to the Swiss Club Toronto!
 ---

-*Welcome to the Swiss Club Toronto!*

 Check out our events list and join us at some or all of the events.
 We sponsor a variety of fun activities from our traditional annual theatre performance to